 Collection of articles

-Examination arrangement: Report
+Examination arrangement: Approved report

+- * The location (room) for a written examination is published 3 days before examination date.
 If more than one room is listed, you will find your room at Studentweb.